 These days I show up for my life, and apparently I feel the need to prove that—despite the fact that no one’s asking to see any evidence.
 I’m the only one in search of proof that there isn’t still that old Dani in me, lying in wait—the one who’s ready to bullshit her way back to the front of the line as soon as she sees an opening.
 And so, I am very hard on myself—especially when it turns out that I am, in fact, human.

 But the pesky little thing about being unreasonable with yourself is that it rarely stops there.
 You tend to hold the people around you to those same unrealistic standards.
 You tend to, oh I don’t know, expect someone with pneumonia not to be so pneumonia-y.

 Turns out, when you’re not nice to yourself, you’re less likely to be nice to other people.
 Go figure.

-A) In my defense.
-In the days leading up to his diagnosis, my boyfriend’s behavior was literally exactly the same as when he has a man-cold.
+I will say, though, in my defense: in the days leading up to his diagnosis, my boyfriend’s behavior was literally exactly the same as when he has a man-cold.
 The mopiness, the sad outfits, the wilted-flower energy—I’d seen it all before.
 How was I to know?
-There’s truth to that old parable: sometimes you get eaten by the wolf because he thinks you have a man-cold.
+You know what they say: When you cry wolf, sometimes that wolf has pneumonia and not a man-cold and ends up giving it to you and then people just think you’re a baby because you’re afraid of a sick wolf.
 Or something.